Gigaspaces/xap-docs/site-hugo/content/xap/12.3/dev-java/session-based-messaging-api.markdown

 - The most important part of the notify registration is preparing the right template - all Entries that match the template (conducted by the appropriate operation), trigger an event back to the registered client application. <br>
 - When a new Entry that matches the template arrives at the space, the notify method of the `RemoteEventListener` in the registration is invoked, supplying the client with a `RemoteEvent` object.

-*When using the Session Event API, you should implement 3 basic routines*: <br>
+*When using the Session Event API, you should implement 3 basic routines*:

-1. Register for notifications. <br>
+1. Register for notifications.
-2. Filter the events before sent to the client (optional). <br>
+2. Filter the events before sent to the client (optional).
 3. Receive the event.

 {{%align center%}}
 ![sessionbasedmessagingapt11.jpg](/attachment_files/sessionbasedmessagingapi11.jpg)
 {{%/align%}}

-The session-based messaging API is designed with the following objectives:<br>
+The session-based messaging API is designed with the following objectives:

-- Simple and unified interfaces*  <br>
+- Simple and unified interfaces*
-- Single entry point* \- users access all the event-related services from a single entry point. <br>
+- Single entry point* \- users access all the event-related services from a single entry point.
-- Extensibility* \- allows simple extensions for other types of event services, as well as other configuration parameters.<br>
+- Extensibility* \- allows simple extensions for other types of event services, as well as other configuration parameters.
-- Backwards compatibility* \- coexists with the existing API in a way that allows a deprecation period without duplicating the code. <br>
+- Backwards compatibility* \- coexists with the existing API in a way that allows a deprecation period without duplicating the code.
-- Support for Spring bean creation/configuration.<br>
+- Support for Spring bean creation/configuration.
-- Batch notification support. <br>
+- Batch notification support.

-Some advanced options supported with the Session messaging API: <br>
+Some advanced options supported with the Session messaging API:

-- No client codebase needs to be set. <br>
+- No client codebase needs to be set.
-- Support registering large amount of listeners using the same session reducing resource consumption. <br>
+- Support registering large amount of listeners using the same session reducing resource consumption.
-- Provides the ability to get the Entry that triggered the event in the space.<br>
+- Provides the ability to get the Entry that triggered the event in the space.
-- Allows registration for specific notification events, for example, write, update, take, and lease expiration events.<br>
+- Allows registration for specific notification events, for example, write, update, take, and lease expiration events.
-- Option delivering events in FIFO order (default is non-FIFO).<br>
+- Option delivering events in FIFO order (default is non-FIFO).
-- Supports server-side notification filtering capabilities.<br>
+- Supports server-side notification filtering capabilities.

 The session API provides a convenient and efficient mechanism for sending messaging to multiple recipients through the space.
 Every recipient can register for notifications by creating a `DataEventSession` object.

 {{%tip%}}
-When using EventSession in several threads, each thread should create and use its own EventSession .
+When using EventSession in several threads, each thread should create and use its own EventSession.
 {{%/tip%}}

 The sender of the message can write an Entry with a limited lease time to the space.
 The recipients receive the Entry through the remote event.
 New recipients have the opportunity to get old messages from the space through read.
 The messages are cleaned automatically by the expiration mechanism.

 # Supported Topologies

 Event registration is available with all supported space topologies.
 Each topology allows the client to receive the event.
 Still, there are behaviors you should be aware of when deploying the application.

 ## Single Remote Space

 When registering for notifications with a remote space, the space performs a remote call when delivering the event to the client application.

 ## Embedded Space

 When the client registers for notifications running in the same JVM as the space, no remote calls are involved.
 This allows fast notification delivery without serialization of the object that started the event.

 ## Replicated Space

 When deploying a replicated space, you might want to replicate notify registration from the source space (primary) to the replica (backup space), allowing the replica space to continue and send notifications in case the source space failed.

 Receiving events occurs as a result of data replication, and not directly from a client-space operation.
 This is popular in WAN-based applications, where a remote client running in the remote site wants to be notified when an operation occurs in the source space, without getting the actual notification from the remote source space, but from a replica space that is located at its local site.

 ## Partitioned Space

 The most common requirement when deploying partitioned spaces is to register the notification to all partitions, and receive the notifications from all partitions when a matching event is identified.
 This is the default behavior of the partitioned space.

 ## Local Cache

 When registering for notifications using a proxy running in the [local cache], notifications are delivered from the master space.
 Any matching event in the master space is delivered to the registered client.
 Events in the local cache are not delivered to the registered client, unless you specifically register for events by getting the local cache proxy.

 ## Local View

 When registering for notifications using a proxy running in the [local view], notifications are delivered from the local view.
 These do not involve remote calls and are based on activities performed in the local view.
 The events do not affect the remote master space or other clients accessing the master space.
 The events delivered from the local view are relatively fast, and do not involve serialization.
 Since notifications received from the local view are based on the local view query filter, the registered client might not receive events that other clients, registered for notifications using the master space, receive.

 {{%tip%}}
-Starting with XAP 8.0.6 Local view using the replication mechanism to update the local view
+The Local view uses the replication mechanism to update the local view.
 {{%/tip%}}

 # Register for Notifications